Volo120/byte-corruptor/readme.md

 # V's Byte Corruptor

 # Description
-This app helps you with manipulation the bytes of any file the way you like.
+This app helps you manipulate the bytes of any file the way you like.

 # Features
 - Incrementing